Shikaga/PitchBlackAnalysis/index.md

 By contrast, the Riddick presented to us in Chronicles, is an unstoppable killing machine, who is able to take down crew after crew of highly skilled mercenaries unarmed, dangerous convicts with nothing more tin cup and necromancer Gods with a simple dagger.

-He infiltrates Crematoria without any apparent doubt that not only he but also Jack will be able to subsequently break out.
-Yet in Riddick states that he spent half of his life in his previous "slam".
+He infiltrates Crematoria without any apparent doubt that not only he, but also Jack, will be able to subsequently break out.
+Yet in Pitch Black, Riddick states that he spent half of his life in his previous "slam".
 In fact, we are informed that he was only able to escape by hijacking a prison transport, we have no reason to believe that he is a man that no prison can hold.

 This is sadly one of the common mistakes that all sequels seem to be prone to.
 Once your hero has defeated one enemy, they need to be given a bigger test.
 This is why a New York City cop who's initial actions are initially to call the police, is only three movies later blowing up a helicopter with a car and surfing a jet.